WebAdvisor Frequently Asked Questions

 Financial Aid Questions

 - How do I know if I qualify for financial aid?
 Only students in a degree program, qualifying certificate program or a qualifying 600 clock hour program can receive financial aid.
-In addition, students who do not have a high school diploma or GED must demonstrate ability to benefit by obtaining a minimum score on the college Placement Test.
+In addition, students must have a high school diploma or GED must demonstrate ability to benefit.
 You must be a US Citizen or an eligible non-citizen and be registered with Selective Service, if you are a male.
 You cannot be in default of a student loan, or owe a refund on any federal grant as stated in the National Student Loan Data System (NSLDS).
-Click here to check your status with NSLDS. www.nslds.ed.gov To continue receiving aid, you must be making Satisfactory Academic Progress as defined by federal, state and/or Atlantic Cape regulations. return to top
+Click here to check your status with NSLDS. www.nslds.ed.gov To continue receiving aid, you must be making Satisfactory Academic Progress as defined by federal, state and/or Atlantic Cape regulations.

 - How do I check on the status of my financial aid application?
-You may login to WebAdvisor for details on the status of your application under Financial Aid. return to top
+You may login to WebAdvisor/Student Self Service for details on the status of your application under Financial Aid. return to top

 - What is Atlantic Cape's school code?
 Atlantic Cape's school code is 002596.
 You will be asked to provide that code when you complete the FAFSA. return to top

 - When can I expect to receive my award(s)?
-Once the Financial Aid Office has received all required documents and your file has been reviewed for accuracy, you will receive an Award Notification Letter detailing your eligibility for aid.
+Once the Financial Aid Office has received all required documents and your file has been reviewed for accuracy, you will receive an Award Notification Email Letter instructing you on how to view your award letter on Student Self Service.
 Your award will be based on your eligibility for aid, your enrollment status, as well as the availability of funds.
+Federal Aid will only cover courses that are part of your declared degree program.
 Please make sure to read all messages associated with your award letter.
 It is important to note that it is your responsibility to determine if your financial aid awards are enough funding to cover your tuition and fees.
-If not, you will be expected to pay the difference to the college by the payment deadline.
-You may also login to WebAdvisor and review your award under the link Financial aid award letter.
-Fall 2010 awards will not be posted until June 1, 2010.
-Please contact a Financial Aid representative for eligibility information at 609-343-5082. return to top
+If not, you will be expected to pay the difference to the college by the advertised payment deadline.
+You may also login to WebAdvisor/Self Service.

 - What if I withdraw or drop classes?
 Does that affect my aid?
 If you completely withdraw from all your courses or unofficially withdraw from classes by receiving all grades of 'F', you may be subject to having all or part of your aid returned to the appropriate financial aid programs.
 A pro-rated schedule is used to determine how much of your funds were earned at the time of withdrawal. return to top

-- When are book checks issued and how can I get mine?
-You must be registered, have a FAFSA and the necessary documentation completed 10 weeks prior to the first day of classes to qualify.
-Book checks are typically available the week prior to the first day of classes. return to top
+- When are book credits issued and how can I get mine?
+You must be registered, have a FAFSA and the necessary documentation completed 10 weeks prior to the first day of classes to be considered.
+Bookstore credits are typically available the week prior to the first day of classes. return to top

 - Is there help available if I have questions?
-Resources For Understanding Financial Aid are available through WebAdvisor; or contact the Financial Aid Office at 609-343-5082 for more information. return to top
+Resources For Understanding Financial Aid are available through WebAdvisor/Student Self Service; or contact the Financial Aid Office at 609-343-5082 for more information. return to top